 - Rent a Twizy and follow the tulip route in Lisse

-- Rent a bike and follow the tulip route in Lisse
+- Rent a bike or scooter and follow the tulip route in Lisse

 - See the Dutch tulip fields from above on a helicopter ride